BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/fetching_data.md

 In the return statement of our component we will first want to make sure that the array of *book objects* exists, and then we will want to transform it into an array of JSX components and put it on the page.

-Think about how you want to perform different operations;
+Think about how you want to perform different operations:

 * To add a new entry a form could be useful
   * If you don't handle the submit event it will go to the server as a normal HTML form would